alec-kingsley/pascal-compiler/examples/bad/README.md

+# Examples of incorrect code

-These examples highlight the ability to catch errors
+These examples highlight the ability to catch errors.